ALEXANDER GARZA, MD

 DETERMINING IMPACT ON HEALTH WHERE IT MATTERS

-Co-operation and Development countries, which, of course, translates to more and younger deaths.5, 6 This burden is not equally distributed in our society, with the poor and vulnerable much more likely to fall in these categories.
+for Economic Co-operation and Development countries, which, of course, translates to more and younger deaths.5, 6 This burden is not equally distributed in our society, with the poor and vulnerable much more likely to fall in these

 FACTORS OUTSIDE OUR HOSPITAL WALLS

-a wide range of health, functioning, and quality-of-life outcomes and risks."13 Following this, the CMS has recently advanced rules instructing hospitals to screen for "social determinants of health" and to provide resources to those in
+affect a wide range of health, functioning, and quality-of-life outcomes and risks."13 Following this, the CMS has recently advanced rules instructing hospitals to screen for "social determinants of health" and to provide resources

-not addressing the problem where it lies.
+is not addressing the problem where it lies.
 It is continuing to search under the lamppost while the keys are in the darkened field.
-If addressing the social determinants of health is the goal, because we accept that they contribute to poor health outcomes
+If addressing the social determinants of health is the goal, because we accept that they contribute to poor

-and disparities, then we should also understand why someone is at risk for negative social determinants of health.
-This is important to understand, especially since prolonged exposure to negative social determinants is cumulative on disease outcomes,
+health outcomes and disparities, then we should also understand why someone is at risk for negative social determinants of health.
+This is important to understand, especially since prolonged exposure to negative social determinants is cumulative

 HEALTH AND STRUCTURAL ISSUES

-position, they improve their lifespan, even when controlling for race and ethnicity, suggesting the strong link between poverty and health.19 Poverty, for all intents and purposes, helps establish and perpetuate the environments where people
+socioeconomic position, they improve their lifespan, even when controlling for race and ethnicity, suggesting the strong link between poverty and health.19 Poverty, for all intents and purposes, helps establish and perpetuate the

-1 equals complete inequality.
-According to data from the Organization for Economic Co-operation and Development, in 2021, the U.S. had the highest inequality of all the G-7 [informal grouping of advanced democracies] countries with a coefficient of
+wealth and 1 equals complete inequality.
+According to data from the Organization for Economic Co-operation and Development, in 2021, the U.S. had the highest inequality of all the G-7 [informal grouping of advanced democracies] countries with

 SECURING THE PEACE

-can work and provide for their families, and are free to live their best lives, then you have stability — a real victory.
+they can work and provide for their families, and are free to live their best lives, then you have stability — a real victory.
 "Securing the peace," the motto of my civil affairs unit, is hard, complex and engaging work.
-But it was the only way to
+But it was the

-arrive at the root cause.
-Though we are very good at doing this for errors in the delivery of health care, we are very poor in doing this for health overall, which would eventually lead us outside of the four walls of the health care system.
+until you arrive at the root cause.
+Though we are very good at doing this for errors in the delivery of health care, we are very poor in doing this for health overall, which would eventually lead us outside of the four walls of the health

 ALEXANDER GARZA is chief community health officer for St. Louis-based SSM Health and COVID-19 incident commander for the St. Louis Metropolitan Pandemic Task Force.
 He is the winner of CHA's 2022 Sister Carol Keehan Award.